“A captivating political tale, dramatically gripping and historically enlightening."

 About the Author

 Most of John Kuhns’ writing is based on his life experiences.
 When not writing, he has been a financier and industrialist who has created businesses across the United States and around the world with a focus on renewable energy.
-He was the founder and CEO of Catalyst Energy Corporation, which according to Inc. magazine was the fastest growing public company in the United States from 1982 to 1987.
-More recently, he also was the founder and CEO of China Hydroelectric Corporation, the largest foreign-owned electric power company in the People’s Republic of China.
+He was a founder and CEO of Catalyst Energy Corporation, which according to Inc. magazine was the fastest growing company in the United States from 1982 to 1987.
+More recently, he also was a founder, Chairman & CEO of China Hydroelectric Corporation, the largest foreign-owned electric power company in the People’s Republic of China.
 Both companies were listed on the New York Stock Exchange.
-Currently, he is the CEO of Bougainville Fund Management, LLC, a company engaged in the gold business in Bougainville, a remote island in the South Pacific.
+Currently, he is a founder, Chairman and CEO of Numa Numa Resources, Inc., a company engaged in the development of and investment in infrastructure in the Autonomous Region of Bougainville, a unit of Papua New Guinea located in the South Pacific.